-For children with interaction and communication needs we use visual timetables.
+To support our neurodiverse children, we use visual timetables in every classroom.
 Our school has an accessibility plan, with a long term vision of making positive changes to ensure that our school is accessible to all.

 Complaints

 Should parents of children with SEND have any complaints about the provision for their children, they should contact Mrs Levesley (SENDcO) or Mrs Parry-McDermott (Headteacher).
 If their complaint is not resolved, then they should follow the school complaints procedure, which is available from the school office and the school website.